-For example, for food supplies or medicines and the delays due to COVID-19, the KPI becomes of enormous relevance.
+For example, the KPI becomes of enormous relevance for food supplies or medicines and the delays due to COVID-19.
 These goods require specific temperatures, specific packaging, as well as a particular and limited lifetime.

-Therefore, for transporting these types of products in the current crisis, the time should be very accurate to reduce the number of foods and medicines perished in the transport phase.
+Therefore, for transporting these types of products in the current crisis, the time should be accurate to reduce the number of foods and medicines that perished in the transport phase.

-Now, imagine a load that its location is in a different origin outside the regular network.
+Now, imagine a load whose location is of a different origin outside the regular network.
 What could be the measuring indicator for this case?

 Transportation KPI #3 — Out-of-Network Shipments

 This is an interesting Transportation KPI, as it involves collaboration between different transport modes.
 Usually, companies have their predefined network and routes.
-In some cases, the freight is located or delivered from a point outside the predefined route network.
+However, in some cases, the freight is located or delivered outside the predefined route network.

 Imagine an airline having to transport a load from Frankfurt to Dubai.
 However, a percentage of the cargo load originates in the city of Heidelberg.
-In this case, the company requires a second transport mode to take the cargo load from Heidelberg to Frankfurt.
+The company requires a second transport mode to take the cargo load from Heidelberg to Frankfurt.

-Even though the out-of-network shipments are not ideal for the companies, it can happen.
+Even though out-of-network shipments are not ideal for companies, they can happen.
 Therefore, companies need to be prepared and understand the behavior of these types of loads to have a contingency plan that helps mitigate the inefficiencies and costs generated by this additional effort.

 On the other hand, it is also relevant that the internal processes are aligned and fulfill all requirements.
-Therefore, we wanted to bring another KPI into the table that should be taken into account as it can have a high impact on the delivery times.
+Therefore, we wanted to bring another KPI into the table that should be considered as it can have a high impact on the delivery times.
 This KPI corresponds to the loading process.

 Transportation KPI #4 — Loading and Unloading Time

 This measurement has an impact on On-Time delivery.
 If this process is longer than expected, it can cause a general delay in the entire supply chain.
-If there’s a specific station where delays are continually happening, tracking this indicator will allow us to identify the root of the problem and implement an optimal solution.
-Staff training, communication processes, loading equipment, improvement of the physical facilities, are examples of possible solutions to improve the loading/unloading times.
+On the other hand, if there’s a specific station where delays are continually happening, tracking this indicator will allow us to identify the root of the problem and implement an optimal solution.
+Staff training, communication processes, loading equipment, improvement of the physical facilities are examples of possible solutions to improve the loading/unloading times.